k-box/k-box/resources/assets/pages/help.md

 ### Help Page content

-The **Help and support** will be available as a separate set of pages in the K-Link E-Learning.
+The **Help** content can be found in the subfolder of the specific language.